Data Profiling and Notifications in DQS

 Profiling Data by Activity

 DQS profiling uses standard data quality dimensions to represent the quality of the data: completeness (the extent to which data is present), accuracy (the extent to which data can be used for its intended use), and uniqueness (the extent to which different values represent different entities).
-By default, NULL and empty values are considered to be missing, or lower the completeness percentage; however, you can also define other values to be NULL-equivalent, in which case they will also be considered to be missing.
+By default, NULL and empty values are considered to be missing, or lower the completeness percentage; however, you can also define other values to be NULL-equivalent, in which case they'll also be considered to be missing.

 Profiling provides you with the statistics you need to assess your processes, but you must interpret the statistics.
 Make sense of what profiling is telling you by looking at the statistics column by column.